 Memories washed over them in waves.

-Four years ago, a school choice scholarship made it possible to join the Farragut family.
+Four years ago, a Florida tax credit scholarship made it possible to join the Farragut family.
 It was the perfect fit.
 Marquis dreamed of a future in football.
 His parents dreamed of an academic turnaround after their oldest son was just getting by in his neighborhood school with a C average.

 “The standards, the rules, and the curriculum … I knew it would be a fresh start,” said LaTaura, who had heard about the Step Up For Students scholarship from a friend.